 Sexuality education has often ignored gay, lesbian and bisexual identities, or presented them as negative, deviant or different.
 When a group of same-sex-attracted 16–19-year-old high-school students were interviewed, one said: ‘Everything that comes out about sex is straight and being gay is an alternative thing, like they don’t treat it equally.’2 A senior high-school student interviewed for a different research project said that when homosexuality was discussed it was often in terms of HIV/AIDS, and was associated with danger and disease.

-In the early 2000s sexuality education was compulsory until year 10.
+In the early 21st century sexuality education was compulsory until year 10.
 After that, only senior students who chose health as a subject received further sexuality education.
-Students were least likely to receive sexuality education at the time when most had their first experiences of sex.
+Students were least likely to receive sexuality education at the time when most were having their first sexual experiences.